fishinwind/workshop/rst/Classes/class-11.rst

 you decide what to call a variable in a for loop or the name of a list or dictionary.

-Some keywords and builtins should not be changed:
+There are python keywords and builtin functions

 list of keywords: